team295/UserFiles/README.md

 # UserFiles
-User files as your user in your WPilib folder
+These are the User Files that you must intall into your Wpilib/user folder in order for all of the systems to work in our code